5 Trends to Incorporate into Your Marketing Strategy in 2018

 Society is ever-changing.
 What was important to people and the things that influenced their opinions and kept their attention in 2017 have become “so last year.”
 This constant shift in satisfaction applies to the churches as well.
 The new year always brings new techniques and ideas that companies think will be the “Next Big Thing” in their industry.
 The key to success is anticipating these trends and capitalizing on them.
 Here are our predictions for 2018’s trends that you need to incorporate into your marketing strategy.

 1. Voice-Activated Devices

 Voice-activated technology has become increasingly present in the average home.
 In a time where people can simply say, “Hey Alexa,” and get the first answer the technology can find, it’s more important than ever to be on top (especially in search engines).
 Devices like Alexa and the Amazon Echo put more emphasis on SEO and targeting the right keywords – which means it’s time to up your content marketing game and keyword optimization.

 2. Grandfathered Apps

 Apps are nothing new, but nowadays there are a few apps that have become standard.
-For example, when someone is looking for a nearby restaurant or source of entertainment, they will pull up Google or Yelp and see what comes up first and what has the best reviews.
-Consider how your business ranks on these ingrained apps, how you can improve customer feedback, and how to better utilize ads and paid exposure in this year’s strategy.
+When someone is looking for a nearby church, they will pull up Google or Yelp and see what comes up first and what has the best reviews.
+Consider how your church ranks on these ingrained apps, how you can improve customer feedback, and how to better utilize ads and paid exposure in this year’s strategy.

 3. Impulse Searches